RoelVdP/MoralDNS/README.md

 Once in a while, re-run ./getfilters.sh to update your filter list (i.e. host file) to the latest one.
 Often a few thousand hosts will have been added to the lists MoralDNS obtains from various providers, or at times one of the providers will cleanup their list (or similar), and there will be a reduction in hosts filtered.
 To see approximately how many hosts are blocked, execute:  wc -l /etc/hosts

-Enjoy an almost completely ad and immoral-websites free browsing experience!
+Enjoy an almost completely ad, tracking and immoral-websites free browsing experience!
 Great for families!
-You'll also find that various trackers, like for example clicktale.com, are blocked too!

-MoralDNS currently blocks 121.000+ unique hosts.
+MoralDNS currently blocks 722.000+ unique hosts.
 Enjoy!